 The best way to answer this is to go through the individual report pages.
 However, in summary, they include all the information an employer would need to carry out their annual adjustments, in the context of compensation & benefits.
 Each report includes 8 high-level sections which are: Job Market (salary benchmarking), Accommodation & Commercial Property, Healthcare, Education, Household & Utilities, Business Transport & Travel, Business Set-up & Licenses and Lifestyle & Hospitality.
 The reports are a mixture of written commentary (excluding the GCC report), tabular comparisons and a variety of graphical comparisons, providing a nice mix of quantitative and qualitative analysis.

-Research for our annual reports is conducted September thru January of each year.
+Research for our annual reports is conducted in Q3 and Q4 each calendar year.

 Well, this is a very good question and one we’re frequently asked.
 In summary we don’t tell our clients what adjustments to make without justifying why.
 The GCC is made up of majority expatriates and more often than not, remuneration comprises a combination of factors, such as basic salary, commission & bonuses, accommodation allowance, education allowance, health insurance/ allowance, travel allowances and more.
 And in order for our customers to really know what’s happening in the markets for which our reports are based, they need detailed and accurate data on what’s happening cost-wise for each of these components.
 So rather than simply providing a salary range for a particular job function, we provide the cost for that employee to rent a 3-bedroom villa, send their 2 children to school and travel back home twice per year in Business Class.
 Of course, this is simply an example, because all these variables are different from one staff member to the next.